 The interview

 Be punctual: Don’t be late.
 It’s easy to be delayed or get lost.
-Make sure you give yourself enough time to get to the interview, both to be punctual and to avoid having to rush – arriving frazzled after a mad rush is not the best way to start an interview!
+If it’s an online interview, test out any links to your video interview early, and make sure your camera and microphone are working so you don’t lose precious conversation time to technical difficulties.
+If it’s in person, give yourself plenty of time to get to the interview – arriving frazzled after a mad rush is not the best way to start!
 Arriving too early (more than five minutes) is also a no-no. Employers need to know that you can keep to schedule, so go and get a coffee if you’re early.

 Keep calm: You’re going to be nervous, but you’ve got this.
-Shake the hands of everyone present when you arrive, and keep it natural.
-Try not to fidget, and keep your hands clear of your pockets.
-Remember to speak clearly, smile, and remember that your interviewers are just normal people.
+Shake the hands of everyone present when you arrive and keep it natural.
+Don’t fidget and keep your hands clear of your pockets.
+Remember to speak clearly, smile, and remember that your interviewers are just normal people who want you to succeed.
 If it helps, ask for a glass of water.
 Even if you’re not feeling confident, act it!

 Show interest: You should always have some questions for your interviewer to demonstrate your interest in the position.
-Prepare three to five questions, some which will give you more information about the job and some that delve deeper into the culture and goals of the company.
+Prepare around three questions, some which will give you more information about the job and some that delve deeper into the culture and goals of the company.
 Good examples of questions could include: What would a ‘day in the life’ of this role look like?
 What can I expect from you in terms of development and support?
 What is the company culture like?
-Questions about pay or benefits might be appropriate but ask them tactfully and try not to look like you’re focusing too much on them – employers want to know that you care about the work, not the money.
+Questions about pay or benefits might be appropriate but ask them tactfully and save them for the end of the conversation – employers want to know that you care about the work, not the money.

 Like what you’ve read so far?
 Click the button below to read our next piece of guidance.